Brooklyn Style Interior - Design Tips and Inspiration

 -

-Open shelving is a staple in Brooklyn interiors.
-Use reclaimed wood or sleek black metal brackets.
-Display everyday items alongside unique ceramics or well-thumbed cookbooks for a space that feels both personal and practical.
+Open shelving is a hallmark of the Brooklyn style.
+Use reclaimed wood or sleek black metal ones.
+Consider placing your everyday items next to unique ceramics or well-thumbed cookbooks for an added dose of authentic style.

 -